GoLangWebSDK/rest/README.md

 ```

-Active strict slash will strip all your routes that have a trailing slash and redirect them to their non-trailing version.
+Strict slash set to `true` will strip all your routes with a trailing slash and redirect them to their non-trailing version.
 When
 set to `false` the routes will be left intact and you have to handle the trailing slash manually.

 Strict slash is true: